 Dave Carter had over 40 years experience cross country skiing.
 He started on the Gould Academy X-C ski team, with noted coach, Paul Kailey, and went on to compete on the U. Maine X-C ski team.
 Paul Kailey eventually hired Dave to start the Sunday River Ski Touring Center.
 He was one of 4 Mainers who helped start the Jackson Ski Touring Center, in Jackson, NH.

-"We have excellent snow here," says Dave.
+"We have excellent snow here," said Dave.
 "The conditions here are pretty much perfect ."
-He's also working to promote more back-country skiing.
+He also workedto promote more back-country skiing.
 "If you're an alpine skier, you'll like our hills.
-We have elevation," he says.
+We have elevation," he said.
 "But if you're not, we have flat, too."

 The Carter Family homestead was founded by Dr. Timothy Carter in the 1790's.
 He was the first physician in Western Maine.
 Dr. Moses Mason was his apprentice.
 He built the brick farmhouse in 1795.
 This was the original settlement, and center of Bethel, until 1877.
 Middle Intervale Church was the first church in Bethel, and the general store was behind the church in what is now a workshed.

 David's great-great grandfather was the head surveyor for the Brown Company.
 His uncle John Carter was the rep. who controlled all the Brown Company land in Canada.
 From his travels in the Canadian wilderness, he brought back bearskins, birchbark canoes, snowshoes, and all kinds of interesting artifacts.
 A photograph of the Brown Company employees is proudly displayed in the dining room at the lodge.